PeterKwesiAnsah/cut/README.md

 ## What cool stuff can it do :sunglasses: ?
-* :heavy_check_mark:  Displays row of movies sorted alphabetically by their genre.
+* :heavy_check_mark:  Displays row of movies sorted alphabetically by their genre :eyes:.
-* :heavy_check_mark: You can search for Movies and TV shows.
+* :heavy_check_mark: You can search for Movies and TV shows :mag_right: .
-* :heavy_check_mark: Play Movie Trailers.
+* :heavy_check_mark: Play Movie Trailers :tv:.
-* :heavy_check_mark: Save movies/TV shows you like.
+* :heavy_check_mark: Save movies/TV shows you like :heartpulse:.
-* :heavy_check_mark: Add movies/TV shows to your watchlist.
+* :heavy_check_mark: Add movies/TV shows to your watchlist :clipboard:.

 ## API's :rocket: